-With 2019 on the horizon, a New Year resolution for a new career might be on your radar.
+With 2022 underway, a New Year resolution for a new career might be on your radar.

 It isn't always easy to tell, as we all have highs and lows in the course of our work duties.
 To some extent, you've got to trust your instincts - sometimes you just know that your career needs a change.

 In other situations, the reality slowly dawns over an extended period of time; that you're going nowhere fast in your career.

 Professionals have greater career opportunities than ever before, and greater flexibility to move around and climb the jobs ladder.
 So if your career stagnates, you may only have yourself to blame career management in the end is your responsibility.